 The group of mounds takes up an area of 13 acres, and it was all surrounded by an elevated barrier.
 But the barrier was unlikely meant for defense.
 If so, then what was this site’s true purpose?

 Mound City was likely a sacred space used for special rituals and burials.
 Supposedly, each mound had its own accompanying structure.
 Archaeologists believe that these buildings would’ve been used for cremation ceremonies before placing the ashes within the mound.

 Ashes and bone remnants, in fact, have been found in the very center of many of the mounds, close to ground level.
 And when the mounds were first excavated in the 19th century, archaeologists also found various effigies, stone tools, copper artwork and obsidian spear tips.

-Notably, materials found within the mounds came from as far away as the Gulf of Mexico, the Atlantic Coast, the Rocky Mountains and the Canada.
+Notably, materials found within the mounds came from as far away as the Gulf of Mexico, the Atlantic Coast, the Rocky Mountains and Canada.
 That means that the Chillicothe area, now a sleepy town of 20,000, was once the heart of a vast trading network.

 Who Were the Hopewell?

 The Hopewell culture thrived throughout the Midwestern US from around 1 – 500 AD.
 The term, however, is merely a broad label for various Native American tribes that shared similar cultural traits.
 There was unlikely a unified group that called themselves by a single name.
 And if they had, it certainly wouldn’t have been Hopewell!